Levothyroxine and Iron: Can You Take Them Together?

 What is the most common mistake people make with this interaction?

 The most common mistake is forgetting that iron is hidden in multivitamins, prenatal vitamins, and “blood support” supplements.
-Another frequent problem is taking everything together in the morning for convenience, which can make levothyroxine less effective.
+Another is taking everything together in the morning for convenience, which can make levothyroxine less effective.

 Key takeaways